 Putting the Best Face Forward

-Its understandable for some sellers to be resistant to removing sentimental family photos or changing their favorite decorations before putting their homes on the market.
-However, if the items in question contribute to the rooms looking smaller and more cluttered and ultimately distracting potential buyers from seeing themselves living there, then removing decor is the best bet for a quick sell.
+It is understandable for some sellers to be resistant to removing sentimental family photos or changing their favorite decorations before putting their homes on the market.
+However, if the items in question contribute to the rooms looking smaller and more cluttered and ultimately distracting potential buyers from seeing themselves living there, then removing decor is the best bet for a quick sale.

 Your home is a product you're marketing, so you need to make sure yours stands out!!!!!